thejjw/sunbeam-charms/charms/storage/cinder-volume-dellpowerstore/README.md

-# cinder-volume-powerstore
+# cinder-volume-dellpowerstore

 ## Description

-The cinder-volume-powerstore is an operator to manage the Cinder service integration with Dell PowerStore backend on a snap based deployment.
+The cinder-volume-dellpowerstore is an operator to manage the Cinder service integration with Dell PowerStore backend on a snap based deployment.

 ## Usage